Glossary of business terminology - romain-vignes-53940-unsplash-banner

 The degree to which demand for products or services changes with the price.
 Essential goods, such as food, do not experience an increase in demand when the price changes, and are deemed “inelastic”, but non-essential goods do.

-A financial statement that shows any incomes or outgoings of a company over a certain period of time so as to show the net profit or loss for that time.
+A financial statement that shows any incomes or outgoings of a company over a certain period of time so as to show the net profit or loss for that period.

 The rate of interest minus the current rate of inflation.